oneapi-src/oneTBB/rfcs/proposed/parallel_block_for_task_arena/README.md

       in advance.
 * "Parallel phase" itself:
   * Scheduler can implement different policies to retain threads in the arena.
+    * For instance, more aggressive policy might be implemented for _parallel phase_.
+      It can be beneficial in cases when the default arena leave policy is not sufficient enough.
   * The semantics for retaining threads is a hint to the scheduler;
     thus, no real guarantee is provided.
 The scheduler can ignore the hint and move threads to another arena or to sleep if conditions are met.
 * End of a parallel phase:
   * Indicates the point from which the scheduler may drop a hint and no longer retain threads in the arena.
-  * Indicates that arena should enter the “One-time Fast leave” thus workers can leave sooner.
+  * Indicates that worker threads should avoid busy-waiting once there is no more work in the arena.
-    * If work was submitted immediately after the end of the parallel phase, the default arena behavior with regard to "workers leave" policy is restored.
-    * If the default "workers leave" policy was the "Fast leave", the result is NOP.
+    * Temporarily overrides the default arena leave policy, which will be restored when new work is submitted.

 ### Proposed API